bignerdranch/Freddy/README.md

 # Using BNRSwiftJSON

 `BNRSwiftJSON` is a framework that provides clean syntax, safe typing, and useful information in parsing JSON.
+Errors are tracked, stored, and are available to use after parsing.
 Consider the above example using `BNRSwiftJSON`.

 ```swift